stateset/stateset-network/README.md

 The Case has the following business `flows` that can be called:

-- `CreateCase` - Create a Case between your organization and a known counterparty on the DSOA
+- `CreateCase` - Create a Case between your organization and a known counterparty on the Stateset
 - `StartCase` - Start on an unstarted Case
 - `CloseCase` - Close the Case with a counterparty
 - `EscalateCase` - Escalate the Case